openeuler-mirror/rockchip/README.en.md

 Applicable RK3399 development boards:

-The development board that have been tested are as follows, and the other types of RK3399 development board are to be tested.
+The development boards that have been tested are as follows, and the other types of RK3399 development boards are to be tested.

 1. Firefly-RK3399